juergenweb/FrontendForms/README.md

 **Automatic update of the blacklist:**

 The top 100 password list will be checked once a month on GitHub, if the file has been modified.
-Once a month is enough and GitHub allows only a certain amount of requests per day if you are not using the API.
+Once a month is enough and GitHub allows only a certain amount of requests per day if you are not using their API.
 Otherwise, you will get a 403 error (too many requests).
 So, checking once a month should be enough and will prevent a 403 error from occurring.
 If something has been changed on the list, it will be downloaded and added to the blacklist automatically.
-So you do not have to take care about it and the list is always up-to-date.
+So you do not have to take care about it and the list will be always up-to-date.

 ### Measure 7: HTML 5 browser validation
 If you want to make a frontend validation before the the server-side validation, you can enable HTML 5 browser validation in the module configuration.
-This will take HTML 5 attributes (fe. min attribute) and validates it by the browser.
+This will take HTML 5 attributes (fe. min or required attribute) and validates it by the browser before the form will be submitted to the server.
 Only to mention: not all browsers support each attribute and the design of the validation messages can differ from browser to browser.

 **Good to know**

-If you are setting validation rules to a form field, the appropriate HTML5 attribute will be added automatically, but you can add them manually too.
+If you are setting validation rules to a form field, the appropriate HTML5 attribute will be added automatically, but you can add them manually too.This works not for all HTML5 attributes, but for the most.

 ## Prevent double form submission
-Only to mention: There is also a session active which prevents double form submission after successful validation.
+There is also a session active which prevents double form submission after successful validation.
 It compares the session value with the value of a hidden field.
 If the values are different, it is an indication that the form would be submitted twice.
 In this case the submission will be stopped before it takes place, and you will be redirected to the form page itself.